(Last Updated on : 05/08/2013)

 , Agni or Tejas i.e., fire, Jala (water) or Ap and Sky or Akasha.

 , the god of wind or air, in Hinduism is mainly a deity which is worshipped.
 Similar to Agni, the God forms a part of the five tatvas or elements which are known as the Panchamahabhutas.
 In Sanskrit language

 , the word Vayu is related to the Latin word `Vita`, which means life.
 Indeed, Vayu is Prana or vital life-force.

 He is the source of water, which sustains life, the water in the rivers, sea and oceans, and even the rains that fall, and at times causes floods.
 Lord Varuna rides on Makara

 , his mount, or a type of holy sea-creature.
 The ancient scriptures, however deliver a different data.
 In Vedic religion

 , Varuna is considered as the god of the rain, sky, and of the ocean.
 He is also the creator of Law and of the underworld.
 His residence is the celestial sea, Rasa.

 The origin of Lord Kartikeya

-Thus, the Gods of India from the ancient period form an integral part of the religious life of the Hindus.
+Thus, the Gods of India from the ancient period form an integral part of the religious life of the Hindus, Muslims, Sikhs, Christians and other communities.
 Apart from these well-known Gods and Goddesses, the people of India worship a large number of deities, the list of which goes on and on with the religious beliefs of the people of this country.